Lifestyle

 • Don’t worry about perfection—focus on progress

 Writing every day trains your brain to think like a writer, making it easier to generate ideas and overcome resistance.
+You don’t need hours each day—a focused 15-20 minutes can do wonders.
+Over time, those words add up and contribute to your growth.

 2. Read Widely and Often